sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/europe/README.md

 ## Kataklysmos and Ekpyrosis

 Censorinus makes mention of this water/fire sequence as being coincident to a planetary cycle in De Die Natali (238 AD): "There is a period called 'the supreme year' by Aristotle, at the end of which the sun, moon and all the planets return to their original position.
 This 'supreme year' has a great winter, called by the Greeks 'kataklysmos', which means deluge, and a great summer, called by the Greeks 'ekpyrosis' or combustion of the world.
 The world, actually, seems to be inundated and burned alternately in each of these epochs".

+### Encke causing Ekpyrosis?

+Could this be ekpyrosis following katakysmos a few years later?
+The idea of us passing directly through the main stream is a serious consideration.

+From what I have surmised through these years, there are 3 main impacts that occur every 12k years.
+Water inundation (deluge), a cme and a regular impact.
+Just to finish so to speak before the start of a new age.
+It is my conjecture that the deluge comes after this extraterrestrial impact-this explains that we find remnants of old ages under the soil (mud burial) and under the sea (think bimini, yonaguni, kumari kandam, dwarka).
+So yes.